How does my Ellevest portfolio strategy compare to Betterment portfolios?

 Ellevest Impact - Betterment SRI Broad Impact

-Ellvest Cash - Betterment Core 0% Stock
+Ellvest Cash - Betterment Core 100% Bonds

-If you previously held an Ellevest Cash account through the Goldman Sachs Custody Solutions (GSCS) FDIC-insured cash sweep offering, your assets will be invested in a Betterment Core portfolio strategy with a risk allocation set to 0% stocks and 100% bonds.
+If you previously held an Ellevest Cash account through the Goldman Sachs Custody Solutions (GSCS) FDIC-insured cash sweep offering, your assets will be invested in a Betterment Core portfolio strategy with a risk allocation set to 100% bonds.
 Betterment also offers a high-yield cash account, Cash Reserve, which you can elect after your funds transfer to Betterment.
 Learn more about Cash Reserve here.